Ortus-Solutions/docker-commandbox/README.md

 * `SERVER_HOME_DIRECTORY` - When provided, a custom path to your server home directory will be assigned.
 By default, this path is set as `/usr/local/var/serverHome` ( _Note: You may also provide this variable in your app's customized `server.json` file_ )
 * `APP_DIR` - Application directory (web root).
 By default, this is `/app`.
 If you are deploying an application with mappings outside of the root, you would want to provide this environment variable to point to the webroot ( e.g. `/app/wwwroot` )
-* `CFENGINE` - Using the `server.json` syntax, allows you to specify the CFML engine for your container ( e.g. `lucee@5` ).
-Defaults to the CommandBox default ( currently `lucee@4.5`)
+* `BOX_INSTALL`/`box_install` - When set to true, the `box install` command will be run before the server is started to ensure any dependencies configured in your `box.json` file are installed
 * `cfconfig_[engine setting]` - Any environment variable provided which includes the `cfconfig_` prefix will be determined to be a `cfconfig` setting and the value after the prefix is presumed to be the setting name.
 The command `cfconfig set ${settingName}=${value}` will be run to populate your setting in to the `$SERVER_HOME_DIRECTORY`.
 * `cfconfigfile` - A `cfconfig`-compatible JSON file may be provided with this environment variable.
 The file will be loaded and applied to your server.
 If an `adminPassword` key exists, it will be applied as the Server and Web context passwords for Lucee engines.
 You may instead add a `.cfconfig.json` file to the root of the `APP_DIR` and it will be picked up automatically.  _Note: The value `CFCONFIG` is aliased to this parameter, but is deprecated._
+* `CFENGINE` - Using the `server.json` syntax, allows you to specify the CFML engine for your container ( e.g. `lucee@5` ).
+Defaults to the CommandBox default ( currently `lucee@4.5`)
+* `FINALIZE_STARTUP` - When provided a final startup script will be generated, which will be considered authoritative the next time the container/image starts.
+The caveat to this, however, is that the finalized startup script will bypass the evaluation checks for all of the other environment variables in this list as those values will be explicitly exported in the startup file.
 * `HEADLESS`/`headless` - When set to true, a rewrite configuration will be applied which disallows access to the Lucee Admin or Coldfusion Administrator web interfaces for a secure deployment with no administrator access.
-* `BOX_INSTALL`/`box_install` - When set to true, the `box install` command will be run before the server is started to ensure any dependencies configured in your `box.json` file are installed
 * `URL_REWRITES`/`url_rewrites` - A boolean value, specifying whether URL rewrites will be enabled/disabled on the server.
 Rewrite configurations provided within the app's `server.json` file will supersede this argument.
 * `USER` - When provided the server process will run under the provided user account name
-* `javaVersion` - When provided the server will [start on a custom JRE](https://commandbox.ortusbooks.com/embedded-server/configuring-your-server/custom-java-version) specified by the environment variable.

 ##### Docker Runtime Variables